 If you have lactose intolerance, it is advisable to be cautious when consuming cooked milk.
 While it may have a lower lactose content compared to raw milk, it may still contain enough lactose to cause symptoms.
 It is always best to consult with a healthcare professional or a registered dietitian for personalized advice.

-See also How to cook leg of lamb on the grill
+See also How to cook with coconut flour

 In conclusion, cooked milk can have a lower lactose content compared to raw milk, but it may still contain some lactose.
 Understanding the lactose content of cooked milk can be helpful for individuals with lactose intolerance to make informed decisions about their diet and avoid symptoms.